dAIgnosisLab/customizable-nepali-calendar/README.md

 ## Why This Approach?

-Inspired by [shadcn/ui](https://ui.shadcn.com/), this isn't a traditional npm package or component library.
+This isn't a traditional npm package or component library.
 Instead:

 - ✅ **Full Control** - Code is in your project, modify anything
 - ✅ **No Vendor Lock-in** - Not dependent on package updates